Oringes9235/MasCN/README.md

 ## Schedule

-The next thing that's done is `FileSys`.
+The next thing that's done is `Shell`.

 ## Feedback